Hermitter/tepe/README.md

 cargo install --path .
 ```

-### 2. Create Your Bot & Export The Bot Token
+## 2. Create Your Bot and Save the Token

 Talk to [@Botfather](https://t.me/botfather) and go through some dialog options until you've successfully created a bot.
 You should receive a token in the format of `123456789:blablabla`

-Once your bot is created, export its token as an environmental variable.
+Export the token by exposing it as an environmental variable

 ```bash
 # Unix-like